datts68/docCertTutorial/README.md

     truffle compile

-Before we can execute this code and proceed with the actual deployment, we have to configure Truffle to use our local test blockchain for deployment.
+Before we can execute this code and proceed with the actual deployment, we have to configure Truffle.
 To do so we need to edit the file truffle.js which is the main configuration file, and add the following content:

     module.exports = {
     networks: {